silventesa/Power-BI/README.md

    5.1.
 Question 1 .... **Will work on it: Opap's / Orhan / Sara**

    5.2.
 Question 2 .... **Will work on it: Opap's / Orhan / Sara**

-6. Decide a data mode visualization for each answer to each question
+6. Decide a data mode visualization (e.g., speciific kind of graph/chart/table) for each answer to each question

 7. Explore data visualization options
    7.1.
 Draw.io **Will work on it: Opap's / Orhan / Sara**